 Parent/carers should also, if possible, make their request for admission out of the normal age group to the admission authority (NNC) by the same date - 15 January.
 This is to enable sufficient time for requests to be processed prior to National Offer Day (16 April or the next working day).
-Requests will, however, still be considered after this date.
+However, requests will still be considered after this date.